harleypig/dotfiles/vm-setup/roles/gnome_settings/README.md

 `defaults/main.yml` or by providing your own values when including the role in a playbook.

-## Create Autostart Task

-The `create_autostart.yml` task file is used to create autostart entries for applications.
-This allows you to have applications, scripts, or commands automatically start when you log into your GNOME desktop environment.

-To use this task, you need to define the following variables:

-- `autostart_app_name`: The name of the application or script.
-- `autostart_app_type`: The type of the autostart entry, which can be 'Application', 'Link', or 'Directory'.
-- `autostart_app_exec`: The command or script to execute (required for 'Application' type).
-- `autostart_app_url`: The URL to open (required for 'Link' type).

-Additional optional settings can be provided through the `autostart_app_settings` dictionary.
-This task will create a `.desktop` file in the `~/.config/autostart` directory to manage the autostart behavior.

 ### Available Variables

 The following variables can be set to customize the GNOME desktop environment.